My favorites for your home coffee bar!

 1883 Maison Routin Syrups – This brand is one of my favorites for its light sweetness and incredible flavor.
 It doesn’t take much to add just a touch of flavor to your coffee.
 1883 also makes a great syrup to use to make your own flavored creamer instead of the manufactured ones at the store.

 Kitchen Scale – Scales aren’t just for measuring food!
-If you want to start refining your coffee tasting palate, a scale is a must.
-To get a precise ratio of grounds to water and taste the unique flavors of a coffee, a scale is incredibly helpful.
-Those that are looking to up their coffee game, this is definitely one of the top home barista essentials.
+If you want to start refining your coffee-tasting palate, a scale is a must.
+To get a precise ratio of grounds to water and taste the unique flavors of coffee, a scale is incredibly helpful.
+For those that are looking to up their coffee game, this is definitely one of the top home barista essentials.

 Cupping Teacups – Cupping teacups are helpful to ensure you get the right measurement of grounds and water while trying new coffees.
-These double as cappuccino cups so if you love cappuccinos, then this cup is perfect to enjoy it from!
+These double as cappuccino cups so if you love cappuccinos, then this cup is perfect for enjoying it from!

 Coffee Bar Decor

 Versatile Kitchen Wall Shelf with Hooks – Spare some space by using shelves and hooks to store your coffee add-ins and mugs.
 This one has hooks which make it super easy to store your mugs!

 Kitchen Island Bar – If you don’t have a dedicated place for your coffee bar, starting out with something like a baker’s rack is a perfect setup.
 It’s inexpensive and has multiple shelves and baskets to help stay organized.

 Gifts for the Coffee Lover

 Uncommon Goods – A multi-vendor marketplace with a LOT of handmade items and small batch coffee, Uncommon Goods is a great place to shop for uncommon and unique gifts to surprise and delight.
 They give a LOT to charity and help to fund some pretty cool non-profits while giving creators a place to sell their handmade creations and small-batch products.